 Staff of other Ballarat facilities have also told The Courier residents at their facility included people newly released from prison.

-SRS are privately operated and overseen by the state government, which set their own fee structure and level of care.
+SRS are privately operated and overseen by the state government.
+SRS set their own fee structure and level of care.

 In some cases proprietors take the residents pension and they are given back a portion as spending money, staff have reported.